fonoster/fonos-rtpel7lb/README.md

 This service must implement the following:

-- [ ] Receive request using the [NG Control Protocol](https://github.com/sipwise/rtpengine#the-ng-control-protocol) and forward to instances of RTPEngine
+- [ ] Receive request using the NGCP and forward to instances of RTPEngine
-- [ ] Load balance RTP traffic using a round-robin algorithm
+- [ ] Load balance NGCP traffic using a round-robin algorithm
 - [ ] Implement a Restful API for internal service managment

 The Restful API must implement the following methods: